yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![On the Stats page in the Contoso Neuro 2017 web application, two different api host name values are highlighted.](media/image126.png)

-6. After refreshing enough times to see that the hostName value is changing and the service remains healthy, return to the Replica Sets view for the API.
+6. After refreshing enough times to see that the hostName value is changing, and the service remains healthy, return to the Replica Sets view for the API.
 From the navigation menu, select Replica Sets under Workloads and select the API replica set.

 7. From this view, take note that the hostName value shown in the web application stats page matches the pod names for the pods that are running.